NTP09/Hangman/README.md

 3. Once completed, the server will start automatically.
 4. Navigate to `http://localhost:4000/` on your web browser.

+## Game Concept
+- You will have 10 guesses to correctly guess the word.
+- Each letter of a word is worth 1 point.
+Bigger words will give you more points!
+- If the player loses, the correct word will be displayed and the page will refresh automatically.

 ## Home Page

 On the Home Page: